Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

  #### Causes and fixes
  - LCD or mainboard defact - perform 'dry run' and use timelapse camera to check if the LCD shifts during print.
  - UNCONFIRMED FIX - Suggest contact Anycubic with evidence of issue first. check all cables are tight, Update Firmware.
+ - Check cables are secure and not loose during shipping.

 ## Error codes